About Project

 Cena Ludovita Rajtera

-The Ľudovít Rajter Award was initiated by the Music Center Slovakia in the Year of Slovak Music 2006, when the musical public commemorated the centenary of the birth of this important figure of Slovak musical culture.
-The award is intended for a young concert artist (singer, instrumentalist, conductor), or for the chamber ensemble and the laureate is selected by an expert jury appointed by the director of the Music Center.
-In accordance with the message of Ľudovít Rajter, performer, composer and teacher, the main criteria for awarding the award were the exceptional quality of performance and also active contribution to the development and visibility of Slovak concert art at home and abroad.
-The Music Center will issue a profile CD to the laureate of the award.
+The Ľudovít Rajter Award was established by the Music Centre in the Year of Slovak Music 2006, when the music public commemorated the centenary of the birth of this important personality of Slovak musical culture.
+The award is intended for a young concert artist (instrumentalist, conductor) or a chamber ensemble and the laureate is selected by an expert committee appointed by the Director of the Music Centre.
+The main criteria for the award are exceptional performance and outstanding representation of Slovak musical culture at home and abroad.

 x